teran/blackbox/README.md

 notice
 ------
-The dependencies defined above it's the software testing with this application and works fine.
+The dependencies defined above it is the software testing with this application and works fine.
 As we use django framework we can use every database it supports but they are all untested.

 How to install
 ==============